Todolivo I-15P

 Todolivo I-15P has a set of morphological characteristics that make this variety suitable for rainfed cultivation.

-Such as, for instance, its leathery leaves, which allow this variety to reduce evapotranspiration, save water and reduce water stress during the dry season, thus encouraging the proper ripening of the fruit.
+Such as, for instance, its leathery leaves, which allow this variety to reduce transpiration, save water and reduce water stress during the dry season, thus encouraging the proper ripening of the fruit.

 On the other hand, since this variety is characterised by its open growth habit and its medium-to-low vigour, trees can be easily trained and maintained into a palmette shape, which helps closing gaps in each row